Updated December 14, 2020.

 - Some of these security deposits will be refundable depending on your agreement with the landlord or the utility and other companies.

-- The architectural/engineering consultant’s fee portion represents the cost of plans and specifications if, as currently required, you use Wingstop’s approved architectural and engineering consultant.
+- The architectural/engineering consultant’s fee portion represents the cost of plans and specifications when using approved Wingstop architectural and engineering consultants.

-- The high-range charge will apply if the agency from which you obtain your building permit requires complete mechanical/electrical/structural drawings for the Restaurant.
+- The high-range charge will apply if the agency from which you obtain your building permit requires additional engineering for the Restaurant.

 - Professional fees are for attorneys, accountants, or other professionals from whom you seek advice.

-- Although Wingstop expects all projects to fall within the indicated range, as it continues to expand to higher cost markets, its experience with these costs could change significantly.
+- Although Wingstop expects all projects to fall within the indicated range, as Wingstop Restaurants continue to expand to higher cost markets, these costs could change significantly.

 - Wingstop may require you to upgrade, remodel, and refurbish the Restaurant during the franchise term.
 These changes might be based on the standards and specifications then in place for new Wingstop Restaurants.